duncandimauro/UCLA-MATLAB-Programming/README.md

   Life - a white pixel = a living cell.

 Final Project:
-  - Utilize a genetic algorithm to find the optimal path for a 4-link robotic arm to traverse, reaching a goal while avoiding static obstacles
+  - Utilize a genetic algorithm to find the optimal path for a 4-link robotic arm to follow, reaching a goal while avoiding static obstacles